-The life cycle of African Wildcats (Felis lybica) can be summarised as follows:
+The life cycle of African Wildcats (Felis lybica) has the following phases:

 African Wildcat Reproduction